Soleiles/employee-tracker/README.md

 ## Description

 In this assignment, we are introduced to the database system MySQL and use it to create tables that can store and update data.
-In this particular project, we used the database system to view and manage employee's.
+In this particular project, we used the database system to view and manage employees.

 ## Installation